mheitman/logic-final/README.md

 Challenges
 	When predicates failed or unexpected examples were being displayed, it was very difficult to find the root of the problem.
 	One challenge we continually faced was whether it was acceptable to abstract out specific functionality to best benefit the model.
 	Our biggest challenge overall was with OpenAddressing was attempting to closely model the actual algorithm.
-Because while loops are not possible in Alloy, our model was constrained fair more than we originally anticipated.
 	In Chaining, we spent a long time figuring out how the progression of functions on HashTables.
 Although out first thought was Events, using them would ruin our abstraction checking.